d-morrison/IntroStatActivities/_book/12-L08-1ofeach-wrapup.md

 ### Hypothesis test {-}

 Remember that the null distribution is created based on the assumption the null hypothesis is true.
-In this study, the null hypothesis states that there is no difference in mean femur length for dinosaurs with protrusions and dinosaurs without protrusions.
+In this study, the null hypothesis states that there is no difference in true mean femur length for dinosaurs with protrusions and dinosaurs without protrusions.

 We will use the `two_mean_test()` function in R (in the `catstats` package) to simulate the null distribution of differences in sample means and compute a p-value.